 It has no white flour and is refined-sugar-free.
 It looks so pretty and it tastes amazing!
 Super moist and tender, juicy pineapple with a touch of caramel on the top.

 And you know what?
-It also have coconut!
-So it's like a combination of pineapple upside down cake and pina colada.
+It also has coconut!
+So it's like a combination of pineapple upside-down cake and pina colada.
 I mean, you can never go wrong with this combo.

 Ingredients & Substitutions

 Pineapple - I use fresh ripe pineapple.
 Canned pineapple works great also.

 Spelt flour - It's healthier than all-purpose flour and the amazing thing is, it acts very similar to all-purpose flour.
 My olive oil raspberry cake is one delicious proof!
 So if you're thinking of switching to healthier flour, start with spelt flour.